igvteam/igv-webapp/index.md

 # Supported Browsers

 IGV-Web requires a modern web browser with support for JavaScript ECMAScript 2015.
 We try to test on the latest versions of Chrome, Safari, Firefox, and Edge.
-Internet Explorer (IE) is not supported.
+The Internet Explorer (IE) browser is not supported.

 *GitHub Pages theme adapted from [mattgraham](https://twitter.com/mattgraham)*